ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 36 complete B-block peals

 I have found at least 9 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [25] of round blocks where the sixes can be rearranged to give 36 complete B-blocks.
 Here are the sets of blocks together with some peals.
-Most of the peals have already been published as the exact 3-part peals from 2017, see [The Ringing World Issue 5565 p1264 22 December 2017](https://bb.ringingworld.co.uk/issues/2017/1264).
+Most of the peals have already been published as the exact 3-part peals from 2017, see [Three-part bobs-only peals of Stedman Triples](3part.html) in [The Ringing World Issue 5565 p1264 22 December 2017](https://bb.ringingworld.co.uk/issues/2017/1264).

 There sets of blocks are based on a group of order 3.
 The blocks have not been normalised by rotation to better show the similarities.